smartvain/youtube-caption-displayer/README.md

 Next, since the obtained language list contains **lang-code**, use it to get subtitles by **`getCaptionsWithSeconds()`** or **`getCaptionText()`**.

-If it is a youtube video without subtitles, return Null.
+If it is a youtube video without subtitles, return empty Collection.

 It's so easy.